woct0rdho/ComfyUI-FeatherOps/README.md

 # ComfyUI-FeatherOps

-For now it's a proof of concept rather than great speedup in ComfyUI.
-Let's see how it can be further optimized.

 ## How it works

 The idea is from https://github.com/SuriyaaMM/feather .
 On GPUs without native fp8, when doing matmul, we can load fp8 data to smem (LDS) then upcast to fp16, rather than upcast the whole matrix to fp16 then load it to smem.
 This saves the VRAM -> smem bandwidth.